Liz Walker (journalist): Awards and honors

 Walker has been inducted into the Massachusetts Broadcasters Hall of Fame.
 She has won two Emmy Awards.
 In 2001, the Crittenton Women's Union gave her the Amelia Earhart Award.

 Her coverage of Sudan led to an Edward R. Murrow Award for a News Story by the Regional Television Radio News Director's Association in 2002.

 Personal life

-Walker has a son.
+Walker has a son, actor Nik Walker.
 She is originally from Little Rock, Arkansas and the daughter of a minister.